Sajeeb404/ServletCRUD/README.md

 ## Overview

 This project demonstrates a basic implementation of a CRUD (Create, Read, Update, Delete) application using Java Servlets and JDBC for database interactions.
-The application allows users to manage a list of items (e.g., users, products) through a web interface, showcasing how to handle HTTP requests and perform database operations effectively.
+Showcasing how to handle HTTP requests and perform database operations effectively.

 ## Features